Registration Hosted By Adform

 The investment, growth, exit cycle of marketing technology is often vast and frequently surprising.
 This panel will take a look at the kinds of companies and technology that are most likely to be acquired this year, and the factors to look for when trying to spot an upcoming IPO or acquisition.

-Rohit Kulkarni, Analyst, RBC Capital Markets
+Rohit Kulkarni, Vice President, Internet Equity Research, RBC Capital Markets

 Peter Stabler, Analyst, Wells Fargo Securities